Cosmology inference at the field level from biased tracers in redshift-space: Conclusions

 For the second displacement, to redshift space, we use the biased velocities as shift vector.
 This treatment generates additional, higher-order terms in the density contrast, which have not been considered in previous studies.
 Further new terms arise from the systematic expansion of the velocity bias up to second-order in perturbations in eq.~(\ref{eq:model-vbias-list}).
 We argue that these new operators indeed are more relevant than the $\partial_\pp^4\delta$ bias in the density contrast, which is often introduced by redshift-space models (e.g. \cite{Schmittfull:2020trd, Chudaykin:2020aoj, Chudaykin:2020hbf}).

 Our analysis correctly recovers the growth rate for a diverse set of test cases.
 Specifically, we have considered mock data that were generated from the perturbative forward model with a higher cutoff than used in the analysis, matter particles in N-body simulations that we sub-sampled to generate a trivially biased, noisy but fully non-linear tracer density, and halos in N-body simulations.
 In the case of simulations, we consider redshift snapshots at $z=0\,,~0.5\,,~1$ and for the halos a broad range of masses $10^{12.5} \leq \lg M/h^{-1}M_\odot \leq 10^{14.5}$, divided into four mass bins.
 The resulting constraints on the growth rate are at the level of a few percent, accentuating both the stringency of the tests and the accuracy of the redshift-space forward model.
 Furthermore, we find the expected scaling with halo mass, redshift and cutoff scale: when lowering the cutoff, the inferred growth rate converges to the ground truth, and this happens at higher cutoffs for less biased samples.
-This even is the case if we analyze tracers with strong Fingers of God (FoG), in the form of sub-sampled matter particles at low redshifts.
+This even is the case if we analyze tracers with strong Fingers-of-God, in the form of sub-sampled matter particles at low redshifts.
+To put these results into context, the anticipated precision on the RSD measurement by DESI is $\sigma\left(f\sigma_8\right)/\left(f\sigma_8\right) \sim 2.6\,\%$ in the most constraining redshift range around $z\sim1.2$ {\cite{DESI:2023dwi}}.
+Before we can make a meaningful comparison of the constraining power between field-level and standard analyses, we have to address the sampling of initial conditions.
+Further, note that the number density of tracers, the effective volume and scale cuts differ between the forecast and this work.
+Our results achieve an accuracy which is comparable to DESI's statistical power in a power spectrum analysis (but within a smaller volume); hence, the systematic accuracy of the forward model presented here already appears to be sufficient for such an analysis, but not necessarily for a field-level inference on DESI data.
+More detailed studies including sampling the initial conditions will be required for such an assessment.

 We compare the explicit treatment of velocity bias to the standard approach, where its impact on the density contrast is expanded to leading order (captured by the operator $\partial^2_\pp\delta$), and to extended models which consider one higher-order contribution of the form $\partial^4_\pp\delta$.
 For all cases considered -- mock data, dark matter particles and low mass halos -- we find that the explicit treatment performs much better.
 This has important implications for future field-level analyses in redshift space, but likely also for higher $n$-point functions.
 Given the considerable improvement from the explicit treatment of velocity bias, we further conclude that our analysis yields a significant and robust detection of velocity bias.
 That is, the field-level analysis is able to detect velocity bias purely from the tracer distribution in redshift space without explicit access to the tracers' velocities.